-We meet at West Valley College (Fruitvale Avenue in Saratoga) at 7:30 AM each Saturday (see aerial view on home page).
-At 7:30 sharp, we leave on a three mile warm-up run returning to the college at about 8 AM.
-Five or ten minutes later the event of the week is started.
+We meet at West Valley College (Fruitvale Avenue in Saratoga) at 7:30am each Saturday (see aerial view on home page).
+At 7:30 sharp, we leave on a three mile warm-up run returning to the college before 8am at which time the event of the week is started.
 Every two weeks one of 6 pre-measured road races is run.
 The distances vary from 2.75 miles to 5.74 miles (all courses involve some hills).
-On alternate Saturdays a handicapped relay event is held - usually on the West Valley track or campus.
+On alternate Saturdays a handicapped relay event is held – usually on the West Valley track or campus.
 Runners of equal ability are paired and handicapped to all finish together.
-The workout usually ends by 9 AM at which time the Dick Barrett Trophy is presented.
+The workout usually ends by 9am at which time the Dick Barrett Trophy is presented.
 Many club members then meet for breakfast at one of the restaurants along Saratoga Ave.

 The club regularly fields Men’s and Women’s teams to compete in the PA/USATF annual LDR and Cross Country competitions.
 Our team number is 117.
 LDR PA/USATF Championship races are generally held at most common distances from 1 mile to the marathon.
 Races are held at various locations throughout Northern California and Nevada.
 Teams consist of 3 to 5 individuals in the appropriate age group.

 Cross Country races are usually in the 4-6K range and are held in the extended San Francisco Bay Area.